Mark O'Donnell: Career

 O'Donnell and Thomas Meehan shared the 2003 Tony Award for Best Book of a Musical and the Drama Desk Award for Outstanding Book of a Musical for their work on Hairspray, and they wrote the 2007 film adaptation.
 The pair also worked on another John Waters musical adaptation, Cry-Baby, for which they received a 2008 Tony nomination.

 His plays include That's It, Folks!; Fables for Friends; The Nice and the Nasty; Strangers on Earth; Vertigo Park; and the book and lyrics for the musical Tots in Tinseltown.
 Along with Bill Irwin, he wrote Scapin, a 1997 play adapted from the original by Molière.

 His books include Elementary Education and Vertigo Park and Other Tall Tales, as well as two novels, Getting Over Homer and Let Nothing You Dismay.

 He contributed to all three issues of George Meyer's Army Man, as well as to The New Yorker, The New York Times, The Atlantic and Spy.
 A 1980 article he wrote for Esquire, "O'Donnell's Laws of Cartoon Motion", was both widely quoted ("1.
 Anybody suspended in space will remain suspended in space until made aware of its situation") and widely circulated by fans of cartoon physics.

 O'Donnell was also a writer for the 1981–1982 season of Saturday Night Live, under head writer Michael O'Donoghue.
 At Saturday Night Live, he wrote alongside Terry Southern.

-Although a proud Poonie, O'Donnell was a longtime editorial advisor to the Yale Record and taught a popular comedy-writing seminar at Yale University.
+O'Donnell was a longtime editorial advisor to the Yale Record and taught a comedy-writing seminar at Yale University.